neo4j/graph-data-science-client/TESTING.md

-# gdsclient testing
+# graphdatascience testing

-This document describes how to run tests for `gdsclient` as well as how to check that the code style is maintained.
+This document describes how to run tests for `graphdatascience` as well as how to check that the code style is maintained.

-Tests can be found in `gdsclient/tests`.
+Tests can be found in `graphdatascience/tests`.
 In each of the folders there, `unit` and `integration`, the tests of that respective type reside.

 To install all Python requirements for testing and code style checking, simply run: